fleipold/jproc/README.md

 assertEquals("bash -c 'echo $MYVAR'", result.getCommandLine());
 ~~~

-If you want to set multiple environment variables, you can pass a Map.
+If you want to set multiple environment variables, you can pass a Map:

 ~~~ .java
 Map<String, String> envVariables = new HashMap<>();